hadmacker/asd_notes/README.md

 # Autism Spectrum Disorder Notes

 This document is a collection of links, resources, tools, and other sources discovered during personal investigation.

+## Contributing

 Contributions may be submitted in the form of [Github Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

+# Images

 * [Images](./Images.md)